User Authentication with Out-of-Band SMS

 Now we can create the Authenticator.
 Simply use the Authenticator endpoint with a POST request.

-Date attributes follow the ISO 8601 format.
-Refer to Date formats in the SCIM API.
+Date attributes follow the ISO 8601 format (see Date formats in the SCIM API).

 Authorization: Bearer YOUR_BEARER_TOKEN